 Another good indication of a reputable betting site is one that steps up to their customer service responsibilities.
-Issues and disputes are inevitable, so finding a site with a good Customer Service teams is important.
+Issues and disputes are inevitable, so finding a betting-site with a good Customer Service team is important.

 Having a site that offers a diverse range of bets, markets, and sports makes life easier for you.
 Likewise with payment options.
 Make sure that the bookie you opt for has more than just one market, more than one betting option and plenty of payment methods.

 Good sites have communities and focus groups that discuss games, options and the site in general.
 Find one of these, and you are likely to get a good heads-up about the site from experiences that other punters have had.

 Make sure that the new bookie you opted for has a speedy response when it comes to page display, reaction time (especially live streaming) and multiple customer service options, i.e. Live Chat, Email, and Freephone.

 Take Advantage – Bag a Freebie